cloudmesh/cloudmesh-frugal/README.md

                           console.
 Default is 25, can be changed with cms set frugal.size = SIZE
-              CLOUD       Limits the frugal method to a specific cloud instead of all supported providers
-              REGION      Limits the frugal method to a specific region
+              CLOUD       Limits the frugal method to a specific cloud instead of all supported providers.
+Works with AWS and GCP REGION      Limits the frugal method to a specific region

               TYPE        Storage type for frugal storage.
 Options include